Throwing dead batteries in the bin can cause fires. Don’t let your batteries turn into zombies, learn how to recycle them responsibly!

 However, please don’t put these items in your waste bins, as they too pose a fire risk since they contain batteries.
 Plus, they could be recycled!

 So how do you safely dispose of your vape?
 Well, it depends which type you use, and where you live.
+This includes single use vapes but also re-usable vapes that have reached the end of their life.

 Disposable vapes, such as ELF bars, can be recycled via your kerbside small electrical service if you live in Hastings, Wealden and Rother (please note, that these should go in a separate carrier bag to any loose batteries you are reycling).
 If you live in areas covered by Eastbourne or Lewes councils you can recycle them at any of our household waste recycling sites.
+There are also a number of takeback schemes across the county where you can safely dispose of your vapes – find a scheme local to you.

 If your vape has a detachable battery please recycle this at battery recycling services, as detailed above.